hanjos/gameoflife-xna/README.md

 To do
 -----

 * **Testing**.
-Kinda silly for a small project like this, but it's a good excuse to learn how .NET folks do stuff around here.
+Kinda silly for a small project like this, but it's a good excuse to learn how .NET folks do stuff.
 * **Refactoring**.
 Basically prettying up the code.
-Already got some ideas for event processing, maybe break it away in a separate library.
+Already got some ideas for event processing, since XNA has none for mouse and keyboard events (performance concerns?), but implementing them using C#'s standard event mechanism looks like a **LOT** of boilerplate-iffic code.

 Documentation
 -------------